 Many fraud offenses are charged at the felony level and several are federal crimes.
 You could face serious consequences if convicted of one of these offenses.
 You need a strong advocate in your corner throughout the process.
-Attorney Clarissa Fernandez Pratt is dedicated to protecting her clients at every step.
-With over a decade of experience in criminal law, she has the legal knowledge and well-honed trial skills necessary to help you fight your charges.
+Our team at Clarissa Fernandez Pratt, Attorney at Law, is dedicated to protecting our clients at every step.
+With over a decade of experience in criminal law each, our lawyers have the legal knowledge and well-honed trial skills necessary to help you fight your charges.

 How Is Fraud Defined?

 Fraud includes a wide range of crimes that stem from misrepresentation or misleading others for one’s own benefit, usually for some type of financial gain.
 Many of these crimes fall under federal law either because they are overseen by a federal agency, like mail fraud, or because the actions cross state lines, like wire fraud.
 Texas law also covers some of these crimes, as well.
 For example, forging a check is a type of fraud covered by state law.